 Students are also reassessing their options when it comes to work.
 According to Ivy Research Council, the pandemic has made close to half of students reconsider their job or industry preference, and nearly a third reconsider job location.
 Employers like Apple are recognizing and capitalizing on this trend with more fluid job requirements that open positions up to larger pools of talent: “We are fans of non-linear career paths and self-taught creators.
 There are no specific educational requirements, but curiosity and knowledge around building, making, and storytelling is a must.”

 Thinking differently is a must right now.
 It will be essential for employers to strategically approach entry-level hiring and university recruiting so that they do not see a rift in their workforce in the coming months and into 2021.

 Here’s how to do that:

 Stay connected.
 While you may have had to freeze offers or cancel internships, you don’t have to pause engagement.

 Our research found that nearly 2 in 3 recruiting professionals say they have been ghosted by a candidate in the past year.
 While current circumstances have shifted the power back to employers, losing a candidate after putting in so much time and effort to find and hire them is not in anyone’s best interest.

-And, developing a virtual mentorship programme can help you create meaningful connections with interns that you had planned to bring on board.
-Deloitte UK is offering a voluntary four-week virtual mentorship in lieu of its internship programme.
-Students will be given a mentor and provided the opportunity to work alongside Deloitte personnel to learn about possible careers at the organisation.
+And, developing a virtual mentorship program can help you create meaningful connections with interns that you had planned to bring on board.
+Deloitte UK is offering a voluntary four-week virtual mentorship in lieu of its internship program.
+Students will be given a mentor and provided the opportunity to work alongside Deloitte employees to learn about possible careers at the organization.

 Embrace virtual recruiting tools.
 Pre-pandemic about 3.6 percent of the U.S. employee workforce worked from home at least half the time.